Major research areas :

 Small Ruminant Nutrition, Climate change, Enteric methane estimation and amelioration

-With the dawn of New Year 2017, I wish to extend warm greetings to all of you for a Very Happy, Healthy and Prosperous year throughout.
+With the dawn of New Year 2018, I wish to extend warm greetings to all of you for a Very Happy, Healthy and Productive year throughout.

-In November 2016, our Institute completed twenty one years of its fruitful existence by serving the Nation with its notable contributions in the field of Animal Nutrition and Physiology.
-While we can take pride that during this time, the Institute scientists have received much accolades for their work catering to the mandate and objectives of the organization, I am aware that it is not enough to gloss over and be complacent.
+In November 2017, our Institute completed twenty two years of its fruitful existence by serving the Nation with its significant contributions in the field of Animal Nutrition and Physiology.
+The Institute scientists have received lot of accolades and recognitions for their work catering to the mandate and objectives of the organization, I am aware that it is not enough to gloss over and be complacent.
 As the cliché goes, we have miles to go before we rest.